ChristosPolydorou/craft-bots/Creating-an-Agent.md

 ### Methods
 The agent needs to have 2 methods:

-* `recieve_results(results)` this function is called whenever the simulation has new results to give to the agent.
-The results come in list of tuples with the ID of a command, and its outcome.
 * `get_next_commands()` this function is called whenever the simulation notices that the agent is not thinking.
 At the end of this function, the agent should set its `thinking` field to False.

 # Creating an Agent